By Brian Smith on Wed, Mar 31, 2010 @ 11:03 AM

 In recent years, we've seen a marked increase in the desire to understand the genetic basis of disease as a means to improve patient diagnosis and treatment.
 While the range of research spans the spectrum of known diseases, all genetic research projects share one vital building block in that they require DNA as a starting point.
 Traditionally, DNA has been extracted from white blood cells extracted from whole blood.
 White blood cells are an excellent source of large amounts of high quality genomic DNA.
 However, because of the invasiveness and cost of obtaining, transporting and processing blood samples, researchers and clinicians have long searched for alternative methods.
 Over the past few years, saliva has become recognized as a very important and reliable alternative to blood samples for genetic research, clinical diagnostics, personalized medicine and more.
 What exactly is it that makes saliva such a good alternative to blood for genetic applications?
 It all comes down to the source of DNA in saliva.

 Surprisingly, many people I spoke with assumed the source of DNA in saliva is strictly buccal epithelial cells, however, studies show that up to 74%(1) of the DNA in saliva comes from white blood cells.
 Yielding virtually the same amount of DNA per volume and the same DNA quality, saliva can be considered as good and as reliable a source of DNA for a wide variety of genetic applications.
-One thing to note however is that not all oral samples are equal.
+One thing to note however is that not all oral samples are equal. vasiveness and cost of obtaining, transporting and processing blood samples, researchers and clinicians have long searched for alternative methods.
+Over the past few years, saliva has become recognized as a very important and reliable alternative to blood samples for genetic research, clinical diagnostics, personalized medicine and more.
+What exactly is it that makes saliva such a good alternative to blood for genetic applications?
+It all comes down to the source of DNA in saliva.

 Oral Sample Collection Methods